nathantannar4/Parse-Dashboard-for-iOS/README.md

 - File management
  	- Dedicated PDF and image viewer
 	- Upload files from Dropbox/Google Drive/Onebox/etc.
 	- Download and export files
+- Execute Cloud Code
+    - Functions
+    - Background Jobs
+- View a log of all network calls and their responses
 - Send push notifications to a user or installation query
 - View Parse Server's configuration info
 - Force Touch Shortcuts